 Through our work with stakeholders and partners we’re campaigning for all new homes to meet basic accessibility standards.

+We all need and deserve a good home that keeps us safe and healthy.
 As the number of people aged 50 and over increases, so too does the proportion of the population with disability, accessibility and mobility requirements.
 One in five people aged 65-69 have difficulty with five or more daily activities like washing, dressing or eating.

 For housing to serve the growing number of people in later life, it needs to be accessible.
 It also needs to support good physical and mental health, and help us to stay connected.